 “What a ride!
 This book is fast paced from beginning to end.
 CIA intrigue and high tech computer viruses abound in this very suspenseful thriller.
 All of the agencies are involved, from Washington vice, Homeland Security, CIA, even the FBI.
 Even as a reader, I had no idea who to trust until the end of the book.
 This story spins a complicated web of treachery, deceit, and absolute mayhem that has global consequences.
 Smooth prose and a compelling plot make Buzzworm a must-read.”
 Goodreads Review

 Buzzworm chronicals a systems meltdown at the CIA that begins to quickly spread to other intelligence departments world-wide, effecting operatives and staff at every level.
 Employee cell phones, their home security systems, even their television sets are being taken over by this ugly new virus now known as Buzzworm.

 When people start to die, the CIA decides to look for outside help.
 An eccentric foreign intrusion expert, Roger Strange, is flown in to help track down the source of the virus.
 He teams up with an agency hacker known as MED (Mary Ellen Duke), and the two of them begin to unpack the mystery – well aware that Buzzworm is now beginning to target them and their families.
 The third protagonist in the story is Gregory Hyde, one of Washington D.C.’s most successful and iconic homicide detectives.
 But he’s also the oldest.
 So despite being Roger and MED’s only hope, he hates technology with a passion.

 The novel reaches it’s explosive conclusion in a deadly race against time in the wilds of Virginia.

-Gregory Hyde as well as MED appear again in Satan’s Road – and MED will finally get her chance to be a field agent on assignment in Reactor, coming out in 2015.
+Gregory Hyde as well as MED appear again in Satan’s Road – and MED will finally get her chance to be a field agent in ON THE BLACK:Africa.